 options before closing your current super account as age and health

-issues can limit your ability to buy a new policy and increase your
+issues can limit your ability to buy a new policy and may increase

 Do you know enough?

-Do you know all your legal responsibilities?
-Are you on top of
+Are you aware of all your legal responsibilities?
+Do you

 What if your relationship with others in the fund changes?